Particle Thermal Inertia Delays the Onset of Convection in Particulate Rayleigh-B\'enard System: Linear stability analysis

 obtained by taking the double curl of the fluid momentum equation to eliminate the pressure term and by applying the incompressibility condition to remove the $x$-component of the velocity.
 The corresponding boundary conditions, derived in the same way from (\ref{eq:bc:fluid}) and (\ref{eq:bc:particle}), are

-Equations (\ref{eq30})–(\ref{eq40}) are solved numerically using the shooting method, with the critical conditions ($Ra_c, \lambda_c, k_c$) identified from the sensitivity of $Ra$ to variations in $k$~\citep{Alvesetal}.
+Equations (\ref{eq30})–(\ref{eq40}) are solved numerically using the shooting method, with the critical conditions ($Ra_c, \lambda_c, k_c$) identified by minimizing $Ra$ with respect to $k$~\citep{Alvesetal}.
 To verify the results, a matrix-forming approach is also employed.
 In this formulation, the differential system is discretized with a fourth-order finite-difference scheme and cast as a generalized algebraic eigenvalue problem.
 The resulting matrix system is then solved using the Arnoldi method with a shift-and-invert spectral transformation~\citep{Souzaetal}.
 Both methods show excellent quantitative agreement, as shown in Table~\ref{tab:comparison_Ra_kc}.